View Details Explore Now →

 Given the increased risk of accidents and injuries in student housing, it's recommended to have a higher liability coverage limit, ideally $1 million or more.
 Consult with your insurance agent to determine the appropriate amount for your specific property.

-Does my landlord insurance cover the student's belongings?
+Does my Landlord Insurance cover the student's belongings?

-No, landlord insurance covers the building itself and any landlord-owned contents.
-Students are responsible for insuring their personal belongings through a renters insurance policy.
+No, Landlord Insurance covers the building itself and any landlord-owned contents.
+Students are responsible for Insuring their personal belongings through a Renters Insurance Policy.

 Sarah Jenkins